André Gernez

 André Gernez (25 January 1923 – 8 January 2014) was a French physician, oncologist, and radiologist.
 His work has received criticism from other medical professionals as being unscientific, or alternative medicine.

 Gernez explained diseases, including cancer and neurodegenerative conditions, through a theory of mitosis and differentiation.
 He posited that only limited populations of cells within tissue are able to divide, comparing tissue to a colony of bees in which only the queen is able to reproduce.

 Biography

-André Gernez was born in January of 1923 in Avesnes-les-Aubert.
+André Gernez was born in January 1923 in Avesnes-les-Aubert.

 Gernez enlisted in the military during World War II at the age of 14 under special exemption, and was certified as a military doctor in 1944.
 At the time, he was the youngest doctor in France at the age of 21.

 Gernez established a radiology-radiotherapy practice, which he ran from 1968 to 1976.

 In 1989 Gernez co-founded an association, Organic Union International (OUI), in favor of self-medication with doctors Jacques Lacaze and Jean-Pierre Willem.

 He died aged 90 in 2014.